This page was originally created as a diary of the build of the garage from the planning

 I'll post photos here as we progress from original garage to new "barn".
 All of the work was done

-by a contractor that we can't recommend highly enough, Chris Marino, who also did all the remodel
+by a contractor that we can't recommend highly enough,

 work on the house after we bought it.
 If you give Chris a call, tell him you heard about him here.
 Click